zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 </pre>

 Note: This works because ExifTool automatically takes a metadata snapshot the first time you write to foo.jpg using ExifTool.
 If you first write a caption using, e.g. Photo Mechanic, and then write over that tag with ExifTool, the snapshot will only go as far back as when ExifTool first wrote the file.

+### You can disable the default metadata snapshot behavior

 Prevents capture of metadata snapshot when writing to foo.jpg: